-Andrew is a Senior Consultant with extensive consulting, software development and solution architecture experience.
+Andrew is a Principal Consultant with extensive consulting, software development and solution architecture experience.
 He brings a specialist focus on helping clients adopt DevOps approaches to maximise the value from software development.

 His background includes working internationally with the Food and Agriculture Organisation (FAO) of the United Nations and the World Bank (WB), providing specialist IT and solution architecture advice and developing software solutions for member countries.
 He also led the development activity for an open-source land administration solution.